Density Spectra of Topological Groups: Introduction

+The \emph{density character} (or simply the \emph{density}) of a topological space $X$, denoted by $d(X)$, is defined as the minimal cardinality of a dense subset of $X$:

+Another closely related and widely studied cardinal invariant is the \emph{topological weight}, $w(X)$, which is the minimal cardinality of a base for the topology of $X$.
+In the realm of compact groups, the weight $w(G)$ coincides with its character, i.e., the minimal cardinality of a local base at the identity.
+Moreover, if $G$ is compact, then $d(G)=\log w(G)$ \cite{AT}.
+For any infinite Tychonoff space $X$, it is a well-known fact that the inequalities $d(X) \le w(X) \le 2^{d(X)}$ hold \cite{Eng}.

+For a subset $X$ of a topological group $G$, we denote the subgroup generated by $X$ by $\hull{X}$, and its topological closure is denoted by $\overline{\hull{X}}$.
+A topological group is called a \emph{Boolean group} if every non-identity element has order $2$.
+Clearly, Boolean groups are abelian.

 Let $G$ be a locally compact abelian group.
-Its Pontryagin–van Kampen dual, denoted by $\widehat{G}$, is the group of continuous homomorphisms from $G$ to the one-dimensional torus $\T$, endowed with the compact-open topology.
-The celebrated Pontryagin Duality Theorem asserts that the natural evaluation map identifies $G$ with its double dual $\widehat{\widehat{G}}$ as a topological group.
+Its Pontryagin--van Kampen dual, denoted by $\widehat{G}$, is the group of all continuous characters (homomorphisms) from $G$ to the circle group $\mathbb{T}$, endowed with the compact-open topology.
+The celebrated Pontryagin--van Kampen Duality Theorem asserts that the natural evaluation map identifies $G$ with its double dual $\widehat{\widehat{G}}$ as topological groups.